 In addition, refined carbohydrates may contain hydrogenated vegetable oils, additional fat, and processed sugars.
 Eating refined carbohydrates like a cookie in the morning will neither give you the energy nor give you the nutrition to maintain a balanced body.

 Eating sugar gives you immediate access to fuel.
 There are times when this is an advantage.
 When the level of sugar in your blood drops, you may feel sluggish or even ill.
 Eating a simple carbohydrate, such as a fruit, may raise your blood sugar and give you the burst you need.

-The benefits of eating more complex carbohydrates, it might be necessary to make some switches.
+There a number benefits of eating more complex carbohydrates, so it might be necessary to make some switches.
 Here are some examples of easy substitutions:

 - Instead of white bread and pasta, switch to whole grain bread and pasta (if the switch is intimidating at first, try mixing half whole grain and half white when making your pastas).

 - Instead of munching on chips, try raw vegetables.